HKdigital/docker-compose--development-proxy/README.md

 ## What happens?

  This project uses a docker image `hkdigital/nginx`.
-By setting an environment property `INSTALL_DEFAULTS=local-dev-proxy` in the docker-compose file, the image is instructed to install the configuration files for a local development proxy.
+By setting an environment property `INSTALL_DEFAULTS=development-proxy` in the docker-compose file, the image is instructed to install the configuration files for a local development proxy.

 Traffic from the incoming port is then proxied to ports where the local development servers should listen.